What is dry skin?

 - Dry skin cannot occur with people who have oily skin – Dry skin is not a condition limited to people who are naturally born with it.
 Dry skin can occur even to those people who actually have oily skin due to a lot of reasons like improper care of the skin.

-- Over the counter medicines are permanent cures – While the temporary signs of dry skin can be cured by simple over the counter moisturizers or simple lifestyle and diet changes, if the condition persists, it is better to go to a dermatologist for treatment.
+- Over the counter medicines are permanent cures – While the temporary signs of dry skin can be cured by simple over the counter moisturizers or simple lifestyle and diet changes, if the condition persists, it is better to go to a best dermatologist for treatment.

 - Long hot showers are good for the skin – though they might seem like it, showering and washing your skin is not a good remedy for dry skin and can even compound the condition.